blockchainsllc/piet/README.md

 # Piet
 A tool helping to grasp solidity smart contract architectures.

+**Warning:** Piet has not yet undergone in-depth testing and may contain serious bugs.

 ## Abstract
 Piet is a web application providing support to understand smart contract architectures.